learningwala/w/m/content/work.md

 ### Workshops / Sessions / Other work

-Mihir & Nidhi works with children, young adults & educators around life skills, ecological consciousness and interdisciplinary approach through workshops, residential camps, regular programs and more.
+Mihir & Nidhi works with children, young adults & educators around **life skills, ecological consciousness and interdisciplinary learning** through workshops, residential camps, regular programs and more.
 This page is list / documentation of work they are doing at different places.

 **Please visit this page to know more about [offerings](/offerings) / programs with different age groups.**